-C asked for an independent review of the council’s decision.
-They had applied for a Self-Isolation Support Grant as they had tested positive for COVID-19 and were required to self-isolate.
-C was self-employed and could not work for a fortnight.
+C asked for an independent review of the council's decision.
+They had applied for a Community Care Grant due to leaving their home following a relationship breakdown.

 The council approved the application and awarded C the items they had applied for via their chosen furniture contractor.
 C requested a first tier review of the decision as they had secured the items they were awarded via a charity shop and this was their preferred fulfilment method.
 The council upheld their original decision to fulfil the award via their contractor.